nestordemeure/nestordemeure.github.io/content/cooking/sweet/crepes.md

 ---

 Crêpes are the perfect social dish.
-You can make them together then everyone put the topping of their choice on top, sweet or savory{{% sn %}}I am not covering topping here but cheese, charcuterie and salmon are classics for savory Crêpes while jam and sugar are very common for sweet crepes.{{% /sn %}}.
+You can make them together then everyone put the topping of their choice on top, sweet or savory[^1].

+[^1]: I am not covering topping here but cheese, charcuterie and salmon are classics for savory Crêpes while jam and sugar are very common for sweet crepes.

 ## Ingredients (4 people):